We always wanted to see some changes in our education policies. Finally, the day has come.

 Education is not about degree and diploma; it is all about knowledge and wisdom. – Nitin Namdeo

-India tried to enlighten its education system with a dead-on policy, but unfortunately, the plan was criticized on many grounds on some downsides.
+India tried to enlighten its education system with a dead-on policy, but unfortunately, the plan was criticized on many downsides.

 Moreover, the education standard was provided with a curriculum that consisted of repeated teaching methods, techniques, and rote learning.